jjl/vox_publica/README.md

 VoxPublica content publishing platform

-Copyright (c) 2020 VoxPublica Contributors
+Copyright (c) 2020 James Laver, Karen Kleinbaueru, VoxPublica Contributors

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as